Upper Manhattan Running Zone

 Lower Riverside Park and Downtown

-(MAP) 96th Street to 72nd Street.
-Pretty much the same deal, including a mall that starts at 92nd Street (where there is a big community flower garden) and ends at 81st Street (where you can find usable water fountains and a bathroom in the playground).
 Did you know there were bats in Manhattan?
 If you run along the Lower Riverside Mall at nightfall, you can see them darting about just above your head (eat those bugs!).
 Normally you would extend a Middle Riverside Park run into the lower park.
 If you stay in the lower park (i.e. don't cross under the highway to the river) you end up at 72nd Street, where the park ends.
-From Columbia to 72nd Street through the Park is a nice 4-mile run (or slightly more, depending on where you start) with hardly any hills.
+From Columbia to 72nd Street and back through the Park is a nice 4-mile run (or slightly more, depending on where you start) with hardly any hills.

 I should mention that there are two ways get between middle and lower Riverside Park, which are divided by the 96th Street West Side Highway ramp².
-The recommended and safe way is on the Riverside Drive sidewalk, where there is a traffic light and an offical crossing.
+The recommended and safe way is on the Riverside Drive sidewalk, where there is a traffic light and an official crossing.
 The fun way is down along the river; go under the highway at 100th Street, then run south along the river-edge promenade alongside the tennis courts.
 When you reach 92nd street, the promenade ends at a fence.
 Climb over the rocks that are piled up to keep you out and proceed south along the edge of the highway (May 2006 update: no more rock pile, now you have to go around the fence).
 The path gets a bit narrow and scary in spots, close to the speeding cars, but eventually you come out at the Boat Basin and can proceed southwards by the path described in the previous paragraph.
 (Or, if you value your life, you can go back under the highway at 92nd Street and up to the lower Mall and then back down to the River again at 86th Street.)
 The NYS DOT and NYC Parks Dept committed to adding a "cantilevered section" to the Greenway between 92nd and 81st Street "by 2003" but all they did was put up a fence and barriers to keep people out.
 In August 2004, the relevant NYC Department of City Planning website said, "The waterfront path will be expanded when the bulkhead is repaired and a cantilevered structure is added.
 The path will then be a 14-foot wide separated-use greenway.
 DPR needs more funding for this project, but it is expected to be complete by 2018."

 I suppose I should not leave out the route along the Riverside Drive sidewalk south from 96th street.
-Although it's hilly with a poor running surface, you'll see some very handsome row houses, not to mention the Joan of Arc statue at 94th Street (across Riverside Drive, easy to miss), the Soldiers and Sailors Memorial with big cannons at 90th Street, and the statue of Eleanor Roosevelt (without cannons) at 72nd Street.
+Although it's hilly with a poor running surface, you'll see some very handsome row houses, not to mention the Joan of Arc statue at 94th Street (across Riverside Drive, easy to miss), the Soldiers and Sailors Memorial with big cannons at 89th Street, and the statue of Eleanor Roosevelt (no cannons) at 72nd Street.

 ________